-The AirWrap Styler can create everything from different sizes of beachy waves and curls of differing sizes, and recreates a smooth blow-dry finish with little styling product needed.
-Cleverly, it does all this without using extreme heat that can damage your hair’s natural shine and cause frizz.
+The AirWrap Styler can create everything from different sizes of beachy waves and curls to a smooth blow-dry finish fit for any red-carpet.
+Cleverly, it does all this without using extreme heat that will damage your hair’s natural shine and cause frizz.

-Instead, it uses a technology called the Coanda effect to style hair using high pressure, high velocity air.
-This is brilliant for anyone with tresses damaged by long-term colouring or by prolonged and unprotected use of hair dryers and hair straighteners, as well as for those wanting to adopt a healthier approach to styling.
+Instead, the Dyson AirWrap Styler uses a technology called the Coanda effect to style hair using high pressure, high-velocity air.
+So if you have cursed your hair with long-term damage caused by colouring or prolonged and unprotected use of hair dryers and hair straighteners, this will help get you back on track.

 - Dyson AirWrap Smooth+Control – for frizz-prone hair | £399.99 at John Lewis

 - Dyson AirWrap Volume+Shape – for flat, limp hair | £399.99 at Boots

 - Dyson AirWrap Complete – for various hair types | £449.99 at Selfridges